EloiStree/LearnCodeByFightingBotsWithBots/README.md

 My goal, as you can probably tell, is to create junior QA developer jobs through a fun exercise that also helps the community.

+(Note: If you extend this exercise to store a database of the bots and create a website to collect them, you can learn all the skills a junior developer needs in their career.)

 ---

 ## For free ?